Letter to Parent Association

 Why the Parent Association

 We are reaching out to Parent Associations because you can help make this program a reality for your children and your school.
-We know schools can be reluctant to add additional curriculum hours for emotional health, but this type of program will help them build good relationships and avoid serious mental health problems that can develop in their late teens.
+We know schools can be reluctant to add additional curriculum hours for emotional health, but this type of program will help them build good relationships and avoid serious mental health problems that can develop as young adults.

 To support the program’s implementation, we are offering a $50,000 endowment to the Parent association and school for running a pilot of the HAYF program.
-Being a past parent of 3 boys at St Andrews College, I recognize your time is important so the first $10,000 will be allocated no-strings attached to running a book club with interested parents to assess the program.
-You can then decide if you believe the program would be valuable to your children.
+I recognize your time is important so the first $10,000 will be allocated no-strings attached to running a focus group with interested parents to assess the program.
+You can then decide if you believe the program would be valuable to your children and the student body.

 Thank you for your consideration, and I look forward to hearing from you.
 Please let me know if this is not an interest at this time and I will pass this opportunity to another school.